 - 150-249 meters = 2 points

 - Less than 150 meters = 3 points

-For more information on COPD, please visit these University Health News posts:
+For more information on COPD and COPD life expectancy, please visit these University Health News posts:

 - Chronic Obstructive Pulmonary Disease: Get COPD Diagnosed Early to Preserve Lung Function